 Combining Google + readers is easy when you answer their questions before they ask them, and stick to the topic at hand.
 The number one complaint I see online is “stop telling 1000 word long personal stories in your recipes!!”
 Now, some bloggers do well with personal stories, and some readers appreciate them.
 But overwhelmingly, people just want the dang recipe.

 Delivering value takes time.
-If you want to cut that time in half (at least), use Jarvis.
+If you want to cut that time in half (at least), use Jasper.

 Intrigued?
-I wrote a complete Jarvis guide over on my personal blog this week.
+I wrote a complete Jasper guide over on my personal blog this week.

 Where to find the best recipe PLR